Equity and Earnings per Share

 Subordinated Units — Prior to the Business Combination, the Class B Units were a class of equity units subordinate to Class A Units with regard to liquidation, and Sunlight’s payment of the preferred return to the Class A Units, in Class A PIK Units, diluted Class B Units’ interests in Sunlight’s equity.
-No Class B Units were issued, redeemed, or cancelled during the six months ended June 30, 2021.
+No Class B Units were issued, redeemed, or cancelled during the period January 1, 2021 through July 9, 2021.
 At the Closing of the Business Combination, holders of Class B Units exchanged their Class B Units for cash and Class EX Units.

 Other Interests — Prior to the Business Combination, Sunlight had issued the following subordinated interests upon conversion of equity-based compensation awards upon vesting.